How much do I need to pay into my pension?

 Related reading

-In the next section of this article, we focus on how the age you wish to retire and how much you may need to live on in retirement.
+In the next section of this article, we focus on the age you wish to retire and how much you may need to live on in retirement.

 What is your ideal retirement age?

 The current state pension age is 66, scheduled to rise to 67 between 2026 and 2028 and potentially to 68 between 2037 and 2039.
-The state pension age is kept under review which means that it could change in the future.
-For most people, pensions become available at age 55 and your personal retirement age could be any age between 55 and 75.

 How much do you need to live on in retirement?

 Conversely, retiring later would mean having a longer period to save, making it less of a challenge.
-Either way, it is important to start saving for retirement at as young an age as possible.
+Either way, it is important to start saving for retirement as young as possible.
 If you leave it too late, you could fall into the pensioner poverty trap, and find yourself working in later life.

 The formula for how much you should pay into your pension